mr9d/bootcamp-auth-demo/README.md

 After the successful execution the application should be available at <http://localhost:3000>

-Back-end REST API should be available for calls from Insomnia or Postman at <http://localhost:3001>
+Back-end REST API should be available for calls from a REST client at <http://localhost:3001>

 ## How to use